PRakashJadhav/Projects/Java - Random Map Generator/README.txt

 map operates similarly to depth-first graph traversal.
 The other form is the "multiroot" generator that can draw the map with a varying number of roots, determined by the user.
-The recursive process of drawing of the multirooted map operates similarly to breadth-first graph traversal.
+For this version, the recursive branching process is done with a queue instead of recursive function calls, and operates similarly to breadth-first graph traversal.
 The dimensions of the map generated can be set with the "Set X" and "Set Y" buttons on the interface.

 In understanding the overall result, the bright green node is the root node that the map recursively branched out